Dave Haslam: Career

 In 2009, he created the 'Close Up' series of live onstage interviews.
 He has since conducted onstage interviews with guests including Jeremy Deller, writers Will Self, Jackie Kay, Michael Chabon, and Jonathan Franzen, musicians Terry Hall, Edwyn Collins, Kevin Rowland, Jarvis Cocker, Nile Rodgers and John Lydon.
 In January 2014 he hosted his first 'Close Up' interview in Paris, which took place at Silencio and featured Laurent Garnier.
 He returned to Silencio in October 2014 to interview the disco pioneer Marc Cerrone.

 His DJ history includes touring with The Stone Roses, aftershow parties for New Order, Depeche Mode, Gorillaz, and the Charlatans, and gigs in Chicago, Cleveland, Detroit, Berlin, Paris, Reykjavik, Ibiza, Lima, and Geneva.
-He currently holds an infrequent guest-only night, 'Sweet Sensation' at various venues in Manchester.
+From 2001-2007 he hosted an infrequent guest-only night, 'Sweet Sensation' at various venues in Manchester.

-He has taught music journalism at the University of Salford, and lectured at Manchester Metropolitan University in the School of Art.
+Haslam has taught music journalism at the University of Salford and lectured at Manchester Metropolitan University in the School of Art.

 In 2012, he co-curated the exhibition 'Dreams Without Frontiers' at the Manchester Art Gallery.
 In 2017 he co-curated 'So It Goes' a collaboration between New Order, Liam Gillick, and a 12-piece synthesizer orchestra which was commissioned by Manchester International Festival.

-In 2019 he published the first of a series of limited edition "mini-books" - the series is dubbed 'Art Decades'.
+In 2019 he published the first of a series of limited edition "mini-books"; the series is dubbed Art Decades.
 The subjects of the books includes vinyl record collecting, Keith Haring's relationship with New York nightlife, Courtney Love living in Liverpool in 1982, and the poet Sylvia Plath.
-The broadcaster James O'Brien has described the 'Art Decades' series as "Lovely editions & beautifully written".
+The broadcaster James O'Brien has described the Art Decades series as "Lovely editions & beautifully written".